pmndrs/jotai/docs/core.md

 ## useAtom

 The useAtom hook is to read an atom value stored in the Provider.
 It returns the atom value and an updating function as a tuple, just like useState.
 It takes an atom config created with `atom()`.
-The `Provider` is initially empty and an initial value will only be assigned to `Provider` when `useAtom` is used.
+Initially, there is no value stored in the Provider.
+The first time the atom is used via `useAtom`, it will add an initial value in the Provider.
 If the atom is a derived atom, the read function is executed to compute an initial value.
 When an atom is no longer used, meaning the component using it is unmounted, the value is removed from the Provider.

 ```js
 const [value, updateValue] = useAtom(anAtom)